clairedavid/clairedavid.github.io/_pages/about.md

 I am an experimental particle physicist, with more than ten years experience working on the [ATLAS Experiment](https://atlas.cern/) at the [CERN](https://www.home.cern/) [Large Hadron Collider](https://home.web.cern.ch/science/accelerators/large-hadron-collider).
 In practice, I get to do data taking, statistical modelling, programming, machine learning and even soldering or tweaking hardware!
 All of this in a vibrant and international community full of inspiring minds.

 __What fascinates me__
-The mere fact that we, as a species, are building the most gigantic and complex machines to discover the tiniest pieces of matter for answering a very simple question: what is everything made of?
+The mere fact that we, as a species, are building the most gigantic and complex machines to discover the tiniest pieces of matter to ultimately answer a very simple question: what is everything made of?

 __Current missions__
 &nbsp;&nbsp;&nbsp;&nbsp;<i class="fa-solid fa-arrow-right"></i> Program & Research Manager of Master's [AI For Science](https://ai.aims.ac.za/)